flarelabs-net/vite-plugin-cloudflare/README.md

 #### Build your application

-Run `vite build` to build your application.
+Run `npm run build` to build your application.

 If you inspect the `dist` directory, you will see that it contains two subdirectories: `client` and `cloudflare-vite-tutorial`.
 The `cloudflare-vite-tutorial` directory contains your Worker code and the output `wrangler.json` configuration.

 #### Preview your application

-Run `vite preview` to validate that your application runs as expected.
+Run `npm run preview` to validate that your application runs as expected.
 This command will run your build output locally in the Workers runtime, closely matching its behaviour in production.

 #### Deploy to Cloudflare